ChenChengKuan/mlfunc_project/README.md

 final project of W4995 Machine Learning for functional genomics

 # Basic usage
 Following show the basic usage to reproduce all experimental results.
-More detail usage will coming soon
+More detail usage will come soon

 First, download the data and put them into a `./data/` folder
 ```